mistermiracl/instax-cli/README.md

 # Instax CLI

-CLI version of Instax, it allows you to granularly oversee your instagram account progress from the command
+CLI version of Instax, it allows you to granularly oversee your instagram account progress from the command line.

 ## Requirements